 As the name implies, this is a podcast all about social justice issues.
-This podcast is brought to you by The Flag Shop, in their mission to create positive change in the world.

 Hosted by Michael Davis, Common Sense on Social Justice brings you a common sense and fresh perspective to creating a just society.
 Listen each week to explore themes of Catholic social teaching and to be equipped with the tools you need to carry out social justice right where you are.
 Produced at the studios of Mater Dei Radio in Portland, Oregon.
-Share your comments and questions with Michael by emailing sjcommonsense@gmail.com.
+Share your comments and questions with Michael by emailing [email protected].

 Uri L’Tzedek is an Orthodox social justice organization guided by Torah values and dedicated to combating suffering and oppression.
 Through community-based education, leadership development, and action, Uri L’Tzedek creates discourse, inspires leaders, and empowers the Jewish community towards creating a more just world.